Monday, 25 July 2022

 What Happened - the cancellation itself

-I had been booked to give a talk at CAL, the annual flagship event of the CPA - of which I am a member.
-It takes place at CSM, part of the University of the Arts, London, (UAL.)
+I had been booked to give a talk at Ceramic Art London, (CAL,) the annual flagship event of the Craft Potters Association, (CPA,) of which I am a member.
+It takes place at Central St. Martin's, (CSM,) part of the University of the Arts, London, (UAL.)

 The original booking, in 2020, had included a plan to display my pots which formed part of a project with women@thewell, a women only service based in Kings Cross, that supports both women in prostitution and those at risk.
 It also helps them to find ways out.
 This last part is particularly controversial among students and academics, including senior academics who often call themselves 'sex positive,' or 'sex workers rights activists.'
 They are neither of these things.
-They are authoritarian misogynists which is a completely different thing.
+Rather they are supporters of the complete decriminalisation and deregulation of the sex trade which is an entirely different thing.

 My talk was about the project with women@thewell.
 There's a good collection of pictures here from the display at Fore Street Library in Edmonton, London.